ujjwalguptaofficial/fortjs-doc/docs/tutorial/view-engine.md

 In order to create a view engine - You need to create a class which will implement class `ViewEngine` from "fortjs".

 e.g - Let's see how we can use ejs as view engine.
-You can download the code for below example here - [https://github.com/ujjwalguptaofficial/fortjs/tree/master/example/ejs](https://github.com/ujjwalguptaofficial/fortjs/tree/master/example/ejs)
+You can download the code for below example here - <a href="https://github.com/ujjwalguptaofficial/fortjs-examples/tree/master/ejs" target="_blank">ViewEngine configurtion example</a>

 ```
 import { ViewEngine, ViewEngineData, getViewFromFile } from "fortjs";